gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Readers are expected to be familiar with the terms and concepts related to the CoAP protocol described in {{RFC7252}}{{RFC7390}}.
 Note that, unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".

 Readers are expected to be familiar with the terms and concepts for protection and processing of CoAP messages through OSCORE {{I-D.ietf-core-object-security}} also in group communication scenarios {{I-D.ietf-core-oscore-groupcomm}}.
-These include the concept of Group Manager, as the entity reponsible for a set of groups where communications are secured with OSCORE.
+These include the concept of Group Manager, as the entity responsible for a set of groups where communications are secured with OSCORE.
 In this specification, the Group Manager acts as Resource Server.

 This document refers also to the following terminology.